Skanderbeg: Rise

 Skanderbeg abandoned Islam, reverted to Christianity, and ordered others who had embraced Islam or were Muslim settlers to convert to Christianity or face death.
 From that time on, the Ottomans referred to Skanderbeg as "hain (treacherous) İskender".
 The small court of Skanderbeg consisted of persons of various ethnicities.
-He was supposedly also the manager of Skanderbeg's bank account in Ragusa.
-Members of the Gazulli family had important roles in diplomacy, finance, and purchase of arms.
+Ninac Vukosalić, who was probably a South Slav, was one such member of his court and managed Skanderbeg's bank account in Ragusa, among other things.
+Members of the Gazulli family had important roles in diplomacy, finance, and the purchase of arms.
 John Gazulli, a doctor, was sent to the court of king Matthias Corvinus to coordinate the offensive against Mehmed II.
 The knight Pal Gazulli was travelling frequently to Italy, and another Gazulli, Andrea, was ambassador of the despot of Morea in Ragusa before becoming a member of Skanderbeg's court in 1462.
 Some adventurers also followed Skanderbeg, such as a man named John Newport; Stefan Maramonte, who acted as Skanderbeg's ambassador to Milan in 1456; Stjepan Radojevic, who in 1466 provided ships for a trip to Split; Ruscus from Cattaro; and others.
 The Ragusan Gondola/Gundulić merchant family had a role similar to Gazulli.
 Correspondence was written in Slavic, Greek, Latin, and Italian.
 Documents in Latin were written by notaries from Italy or Venetian territories in Albania.

 This widely adopted variant of the coat of arms of Skanderbeg is based on an illustration found in the 1904 book Gli Albanesi e la Questione Balkanica by prominent Arberësh author and linguist Giuseppe Schirò.

 In Albania, the rebellion against the Ottomans had already been smouldering for years before Skanderbeg deserted the Ottoman army.
 In August 1443, Gjergj Arianiti again revolted against the Ottomans in the region of central Albania.
 Under Venetian patronage, on 2 March 1444, Skanderbeg summoned Albanian noblemen in the Venetian-controlled town of Lezhë and they established a military alliance known in historiography as the League of Lezhë.
 Among those who joined the military alliance were the powerful Albanian noble families of Arianiti, Dukagjini, Muzaka, Zaharia, Thopia, Zenevisi, Dushmani and Spani, and also the Serbian nobleman Stefan Crnojević of Zeta.
 This was the first time that much of Albania was united under a single leader.